Anishinaabe Maanjidowin: The Continued Spirit of Indigenous Studies

-We are honouring and acknowledging the individual and collective contributions of these distinguished knowledge keepers to Indigenous Studies and the Anishinaabeg Nation, which have had an impact locally, nationally, and internationally.
-In addition, we are celebrating the 45th anniversary of the University of Sudbury’s Indigenous Studies Program along with some of our many alumni, faculty, and staff who have contributed to our stories of Indigenous resistance, resurgence, revitalization, truth and reconciliation.
+We honoured and acknowledged the individual and collective contributions of these distinguished knowledge keepers to Indigenous Studies and the Anishinaabeg Nation, which have had an impact locally, nationally, and internationally.
+In addition, we also celebrated the 45th anniversary of the University of Sudbury’s Indigenous Studies Program along with some of our many alumni, faculty, and staff who have contributed to our stories of Indigenous resistance, resurgence, revitalization, truth and reconciliation.

 DONATIONS / SPONSORSHIPS

-In the spirit of the event, we want to acknowledge the past while looking to the future.
-As such, any surplus funds will go towards a scholarship for an Indigenous student and a portion will be allocated to a local Anishinaabe land-based children’s immersion school, Akinoomoshin.
+In the spirit of the event, we wanted to acknowledge the past while also looking to the future.
+As such, funds are going towards bursaries for Indigenous students and a portion will be allocated to a local Anishinaabe land-based children’s immersion school, Akinoomoshin.
 Akinoomoshin does not have a capital funding base and so we wish to assist them with their endeavors in educating Anishinaabe children, particularly within the context of Anishinaabemowin or the Ojibway language.